SolaceLabs/cf-pubsubplus-deployment/dev/README.md

 cf_mysql_deploy.sh
 ~~~~

-Verify MySQL is installed, and its plans are visible in Cloud Foundry
+Verify that MySQL is installed and that its plans are visible in Cloud Foundry

 ~~~~
 cf target -o test